Teradata/stacki-wiki/wiki/Developer/Building-From-Source.md

 ## Contribute Code

-If you've made changes that you want to share with all of Stacki send a pull request to StackIQ/stacki.
+If you've made changes that you want to share with all of Stacki [send us a pull request](https://github.com/StackIQ/stacki/pulls).